COVID-19 Resource Center

 These are unprecedented times, and our goal is to help keep you up to date on the ever changing COVID-19 pandemic.
 Get new and up to date information to help you stay happy, healthy and COVID-19 free.
 We stand ready to help you be more informed during this global pandemic.
 If you have any questions or need assistance, please contact us at 602-424-2101 or email@example.com.

-We offer four different types of COVID-19 testing:
+We offer five different types of COVID-19 testing:

 - Diagnostic PCR Nasopharyngeal Swabs – for when you are sick and need a test quick and are okay with the nose swab; faster results than buccal swab

 - Diagnostic PCR Buccal Swabs – for when you are sick and need a test quick and do not want your nose swabbed